-Audits of financial statements should provide reasonable assurance to Global Fund F.1.1 Contents of the Audit Opinion and Management Letter
+Audits of financial statements should provide reasonable assurance to Global Fund

+F.1.1 Contents of the Audit Opinion and Management Letter

 - 12. According to the current guidelines, the external auditor is required to provide an opinion on: - Whether disbursed funds were used for the intended purposes in accordance with the grant agreement and the approved budget; - Whether the financial statements were compliant with accounting standards; and - Whether their opinion was in compliance with auditing standards. - 13.
-The current guidelines also require that the Management Letter include the following elements: - The grading of the issues/findings; - Details of the finding, their implications, severity and any recommendations proposed; and - The progress made on matters arising from previous audits.
+The current guidelines also require that the Management Letter include the following elements: - The grading of the issues/findings; - Details of the findings, their implications, severity and any recommendations proposed; and - The progress made on matters arising from previous audits.

-Improvements noted around the content of external audit management letter and audit opinion
+Improvements noted around the content of external audit opinion

-- 14. Our review of external audit opinions and management letters highlighted that the following key elements were not consistently included: - For one audit, the audited financial statements of the PR did not include a balance sheet; and - For one audit, the external audit management letter did not indicate the grades of the current year audit findings.
+- 14. Our review of external audit opinions and management letters highlighted that the following key elements were not consistently included: - For one audit, the audit opinion did not indicate whether funds were used in accordance with the terms of the grant agreement; and - For one audit the external audit management letter did not indicate the implementation status of the previous year's audit findings.